 In most cases we don’t have any prices at all for such sales, so the price type is often not an issue.
 But in a few cases there are prices printed in this type of catalog, and we realized that our existing price types didn’t adequately define them.
 Because there is no bidding, the prices printed in a private contract sale catalog are not starting or reserve prices.
 They also don’t necessarily represent the eventual sale price, because customers could negotiate them down.

-Catalog's title page of drawings collected by the late Sir Joshua Reynolds, mentioning "Michel-angelo, Raffaelle, Coreggio, Titiano"
+Title page for catalog for an exhibition of drawings collected by the late Sir Joshua Reynolds, including mention of "Michel-angelo, Raffaelle, Coreggio, Titiano," with information about where and when the auction will take place.

 Catalog for an exhibition of drawings collected by the late Sir Joshua Reynolds, which “will be sold at the prices marked in this catalogue.”